DerekZhang0000/DerekZhang0000/README.md

 ![GitHub Followers](https://img.shields.io/github/followers/DerekZhang0000?label=Follow&style=social)

 ## About me
 <p>Hi, I'm Derek Zhang, a software professional with a diverse background in software development and engineering.
-My experience spans a variety of areas, including system engineering, robotics, quantitative analysis, and AI.
+My experience spans a variety of areas, including software engineering, system engineering, and robotics.
 I hold a Bachelor's degree in Computer Science from the University of Kansas and am currently pursuing a Master's at the University of Colorado Boulder, where I'm further expanding my technical knowledge.

 Throughout my career, I've had the opportunity to work on a wide range of projects and internships that have honed my skills in problem-solving and innovation.
 For example, at Indra Air Traffic, I developed models to streamline system evaluations, and at GE HealthCare, I contributed to optimizing imaging processes.
 These experiences have deepened my understanding of how technology can be applied to solve complex challenges.